Reading time 5 Minutes

 Week 19: Care service

 A rollercoaster of emotions.
-That's how you could describe the past week.
-Privately, there wasn't that much going on.
+That's probably how you could describe the past week.
+There wasn't much going on in my private life.
 Only a bit towards the weekend.
-My parents came to visit this weekend and I think they've been looking forward to seeing me again for a while.
-I haven't seen my sister for even longer than I haven't seen my parents.
-It's about time (sis, that's a peg).
+My parents were visiting this weekend and I think they've been looking forward to seeing me again for a while.
+I haven't seen my sis for even longer than my parents.
+It's about time (Sis, that's a peg).
 And even longer - sad but true - my girlfriend.
 Holiday time is diving time.
-As much as I wanted to be there, I'm out of it.
+As much as I wanted to be there, I was out.
 I didn't take the chance when I had it.
-One of the extremely few things in my life that I regret.
-Can't be helped, unfortunately.
+One of the very few things in my life that I regret.
+Unfortunately, it can't be helped.
 At least she wasn't eaten by the hammerhead sharks she was diving with and is now with me for a few more days, without work, before the normal madness starts all over again.
-Accordingly, I'll be brief in presenting this issue's winner.
-New in seventh place this week, another case of "My carer knows better than me if I'm in pain".
+So I'll keep my presentation of this issue's winner correspondingly short.
+New in seventh place this week, another case of „My carer knows better than I do whether I'm in pain“.

 🤕